-On our recent European road trip we travelled 1700 miles across Europe in our Mazda Bongo and needed to come up with some vegan food ideas that didn’t need refrigeration.
-We did take a camping stove with us, but we were out on day trips most days when we weren’t travelling in the car, so we needed food ideas that needed no fridge and no stove.
+We did take a camping stove with us, but we were out on day trips most days, when we weren’t travelling to destinations, so we needed food ideas that needed no fridge and no stove.

 Of course we had a fridge at the AirBnb and at Ben’s uncles, but we decided to take as much food from home as possible to keep eating costs low so we had to take things that didn’t need a fridge as the first part of our trip was a lot of travelling and camping!